simonoxen/plastimatch/doc/sphinx/drr.rst

  Options:
-  -A hardware       Either "cpu" or "cuda" (default=cpu) -a num            Generate num equally spaced angles -N ang            Difference between neighboring angles (in degrees) -nrm "x y z"      Set the normal vector for the panel -vup "x y z"      Set the vup vector (toward top row) for the panel -g "sad sid"      Set the sad, sid (in mm)
+  -A hardware       Either "cpu" or "cuda" (default=cpu) -a num            Generate num equally spaced angles -N angle          Difference between neighboring angles (in degrees) -nrm "x y z"      Set the normal vector for the panel -vup "x y z"      Set the vup vector (toward top row) for the panel -g "sad sid"      Set the sad, sid (in mm)